micahdominguez/tg-contacts-exporter/README.md

 - Ensure all environment variables are set correctly
 - Verify Google Sheets API credentials and permissions
 - Make sure the Google Sheet exists and is shared with the service account
+- If you see rate limit messages, this is normal - the script will handle them automatically
+- If the script seems stuck, check the log file for progress updates

 ## Security Notes

 - Never commit your `.env` file or `credentials.json` to version control
 - Keep your API credentials secure
 - Regularly rotate your API credentials if possible
+- The script uses Telegram's official API and follows their rate limits
+- No data is stored locally except for the session file

 ## Screenshots